 Seven hills of Athens

-Athens is built on (at least) seven magnificent hills, where all of them include something unique you can gain by visiting them.
+In Athens, the very ground beneath your feet is steeped in ancient lore.
+The city’s famed seven hills don’t just offer spectacular views – they unlock the secrets of the past.
+Lace up your hiking shoes and let these stamped-earth wonders transport you to the realms of gods and heroes.
+Athens is built on hills, where all of them include something unique you can gain by visiting them.
 Many of them are related to magnificent myths, such as that of Athena and Lycabettus, but we will not start from this one, we will start with Acropolis and Pnyx.
 The latter is the hill where democracy was performed, today an open-air museum, a place with a magnificent view where you can enjoy a perfect dinner next to Acropolis, at Dionysus.

 1 Acropolis

-Might be the most famous hill in the world.
-But is the Acropolis really a hill?
+It may well be the most famous hill on Earth, but is the Acropolis really a hill?

-A geologist replies to that question by stating that the limestone capping the Acropolis is the Cretaceous-aged (specifically Cenomanian-Turonian) Tourkovounia (check Athens 7th hill) Formation.
-The age difference is estimated to be 30 million years.
-In other words, the upper rock layer of Acropolis is older than the lower rock layer, a perversion of the principle of superposition.
+A geologist would state that the limestone capping the Acropolis is the Cretaceous-aged (specifically Cenomanian-Turonian) Tourkovounia (cf. Athens’ 7th hill) formation.
+The two are separated by 30 million years.
+This means, counter-intuitevely, that the upper rock layer of Acropolis is older than the lower rock layer (ie the opposite of what the principle of superposition would imply).

-Because the sandstone/marl of the Athens Schist is more susceptible to weathering in the arid climate of Greece than is the Tourkovounia limestone cap, the arrangement is expressed as a hill.
-The hill used to be larger, but is being nibbled away over time from the sides.
-It’s an erosional remnant of a much larger thrust sheet.
+Because the sandstone/marl of the Athens schist is more susceptible to erosion in the arid climate of Greece than is the Tourkovounia limestone, the result resembles a hill.
+The hill used to be larger, but the sides partly eroded over time.

-Acropolis metro station is the fastest way to get there, through Areopagitou str.
+Acropolis metro station is the fastest way to get to the Acropolis, through Areopagitou str.

 Acropolis may be the symbol of democracy, but Pnyx was the hill where all really happened.
 But both hills offer you the essence of feeling like an ancient Athenian.